BLOG

 What Executive Coaching Actually Does

-In my coaching engagements, founders often start off stuck in reactivity: too many priorities, not enough clarity.
+In the coaching engagements, founders often start off stuck in reactivity: too many priorities, not enough clarity.
 They want to scale, but they’re still the bottleneck.
 Coaching gives them the tools to delegate better, prioritize cleanly, and lead with intent.
 But here’s the tradeoff: the effects of coaching tend to emerge gradually.
 It’s a compounding return, not an immediate shift.

 Behavioral change is often subtle, and that’s the point.
 The way a founder responds under pressure, communicates expectations, or empowers direct reports doesn’t shift overnight.
-Coaching targets the root patterns—not just surface productivity tips.
+Coaching targets the root patterns:not just surface productivity tips.
 Over time, those shifts create a more resilient, strategic leadership posture that scales with the business.

 Based on data from ICF and PwC, companies report an average ROI between 5× and 7× from executive coaching.
-Some well-publicized cases show higher figures, like the 788% ROI from MetrixGlobal—but those are exceptions, not the norm.
+Some well-publicized cases show higher figures, like the 788% ROI from MetrixGlobal:but those are exceptions, not the norm.
 In practical terms, this means that for every dollar invested, organizations often see a measurable lift in retention, productivity, and executive performance.

 Time to impact: Most coaching programs take 3 to 6 months before significant change is visible.
 Cultural or interpersonal transformation takes repetition and reinforcement.